 About the Division

-Duke Plastic Surgery aims to advance the art and science of plastic surgery in all its breadth and depth.
-Our training program is committed to providing comprehensive education and experiential training in an environment that challenges to foster personal growth, yet nurtures to cultivate integrity, professionalism, and leadership.
+The mission of the Duke Plastic Surgery is to advance the art, science, and future of plastic surgery in all its breadth and depth, while honoring our commitment to society by leveraging our skills to improve the lives of our patients.
+Our training program is committed to providing the most comprehensive education and experiential training in an environment that challenges to foster personal growth, yet nurtures to cultivate integrity, professionalism, and leadership.

 Chief's Welcome Message